 Uther writes in the introduction to the set of three volumes that his catalogue of international tale types (ATU, for Aarne / Thompson / Uther) constitutes a fundamentally new edition with extensive additions and innovations.
 It attempts to meet the objections of previous critics of the Aarne/Thompson catalogue on several points, including these (7):

 The ATU has eliminated or mitigated these faults, says the editor.
 It permits international tale types to be located quickly, thus providing a historical-comparative orientation toward folktale research for scholars in all disciplines that touch on popular traditions.

 What is more, the descriptions of the tale types have been completely rewritten and made more precise based on all the results of research available up to approximately 2003, and sources are amplified.

 More than two hundred and fifty new types have been added throughout the different sections.

 Each "tale type" presented by ATU consists of a number, title, and a description of its contents, and must be understood to be flexible, adaptable, and part of a greater dynamic, where it can be integrated into new thematic compositions and media.
-(Ti 8)
+(Uther 2004, 8)

 Further, history has shown that folk narratives from outside Europe fit the older AT numbering of thematically-oriented sections only in part and often with difficulty.
 This is particularly true of myths, epics, legends, and etiological accounts, and also of lesser genres such as anecdotes, jokes, rumors, and genres such as life history, family history and refugee experiences.
 Some of them have been partly documented in the Motif-Index of Folk Literature (1955-58).